 This past year I left the DC area and moved to New York City.
 My department was closing down and I was given the choice of moving to NYC where the company was opening a branch or remaining in DC.
 I jumped at the chance to move to the Big Apple.
 I now am learning all about my new neighborhood on the Upper West Side of Manhattan; best restaurants, most convenient grocery stores, closest cleaners, car rental, subway station and bus stops, movie theater, and local NYC energy.
 If I want to listen to Paul Berry interviews I have my internet/computer.
 And I listen often.
 I recently heard an insightful show on the dangers of medical waste to metropolitan areas where research labs are often located.
 I never realize that a good amount of bio-hazardous material is generated by these facilities and that regulated medical waste disposal services play such an important role in removing the risk of harm to the public.
-Go here to read about one such service operating nationwide.
 This is the type of programming that keeps me coming back, along with the educational segments on issues impacting urban real estate.
 NYC life is great.
 I am a few blocks from Central Park where I can go jogging or for a change of scenery I am a few blocks from Riverside Park and the Hudson River.
 New York City is fantastic.

 Sustainability in Design, Construction and Development